 - Schedule a staffing with the appropriate Campus Based Evaluator, Campus Administrator, and appropriate Special Education Program Manager to review the situation. - If the student engaged in an infraction involving weapons, drugs, or serious bodily injury while at school, on school premises, or at a school function, the student may continue to be removed to the DAEP for up to 45 school days, and the initial Full Individual Evaluation will be conducted in an expedited manner.
-A MDR should be conducted as soon as the Full Individual Evaluation is completed. - If the student engaged in other behaviors that would not require the mandatory removal, a discussion regarding the initial evaluation process should occur. - The team should discuss any evaluation that is available, conduct a process similar to a MDR (review whether the conduct was caused by, or had a direct and substantial relationship to, the child's suspected disability), discuss the current status of the initial Full Individual Evaluation, and develop a plan to support the student in the current placement until the initial evaluation can be completed. - The Program Manager for Evaluation and Related Services should be contacted to expedite the evaluation. - The staffing discussion should be documented in writing and placed in the student's referral folder or other appropriate RTI folder (In the past this process was completed in the SuccessEd software program.
-However, it is no longer necessary to enter the student into Success Ed student is not eligible for special education services at the time). - If the student is currently served with 504 services, an MDR should be conducted by the 504 committee.
+A MDR should be conducted as soon as the Full Individual Evaluation is completed. - If the student engaged in other behaviors that would not require the mandatory removal, a discussion regarding the initial evaluation process should occur. - The team should discuss any evaluation that is available, conduct a process similar to a MDR (review whether the conduct was caused by, or had a direct and substantial relationship to, the child's suspected disability), discuss the current status of the initial Full Individual Evaluation, and develop a plan to support the student in the current placement until the initial evaluation can be completed. - The Program Manager for Evaluation and Related Services should be contacted to expedite the evaluation. - The staffing discussion should be documented in writing and placed in the student's referral folder or other appropriate RTI folder. - If the student is currently served with 504 services, an MDR should be conducted by the 504 committee.